iLCSoft/ILDPerformance/TimeOfFlight/Readme.md

   In the scripts the exact version that is used is hardcoded.
 - The REC files provided to the scripts must already contain the TOF information for each particle.
 - The REC files must follow the ILD file naming conventions.
+- Not all possible possibilities are tested (e.g. different TOF methods, ttbar) as of now.